-Unfortunately the Monsoon setup makes the phone rather unwieldy to hold, and so for user studies (Section VI), we used an alternative that we carefully calibrated with the Monsoon setup.
-In these studies, instantaneous power is measured by connecting a conductor directly from the positive terminal of the battery to the positive terminal on the phone, with an insulator directly between the two ends of the conductor, creating a loop external to the phone that current can run through.
+Instantaneous power is measured by connecting a conductor directly from the positive terminal of the battery to the positive terminal on the phone, with an insulator directly between the two ends of the conductor, creating a loop external to the phone that current can run through.
 In order to allow the battery to still fit into the phone (allowing easy connections between the other 3 terminals) a thin conductor was needed.
 We use layers of metal foil as the conductor.

 With the external loop directly accessible, we are able to use a current clamp to measure the current flowing out of the battery.
+Since this method uses an indirect method of measuring current flow, it has a very low impact on the current itself, which results in accurate readings with little perturbation.

-The current clamp we use is a FLUKE i30, which has a maximum current of 20A RMS, and an output of 100 $\frac{mV}{A}$ .
-The device has an accuracy of $\pm 1\%$ at $\pm 2$ mA and a resolution of $\pm 1$ mA.
+The current clamp we use is a FLUKE i30, which has a maximum current of 20A RMS, and an output of 100 $\frac{mV}{A}$.
+The device has an accuracy of $\pm 1\%$ at ± 2 mA and a resolution of ± 1 mA.
 The output of the current clamp is fed into a RadioShack 22-812 digital multimeter (DMM), which provides access to readings via an RS232 serial port.
 This port is wired via a RS232 to USB converter to a monitoring PC.
-We record DMM readings at 10 Hz.
+We record DMM readings with QtDMM, software designed for communication with various DMMs.
+Readings are taken at 10 Hz.

-It is important to note that the combination of the phone, current loop, current clamp, etc, remains hand-portable-the user can still hand-hold the phone.
+It is important to note that the combination of the phone, current loop, current clamp, etc, remains handportable-the user can still hand-hold the phone.